Debt Settlement Series of Articles - Settling Your Debts

 Don't Confuse the Statute of Limitations With the Amount of Time a Collection Can Stay on Your Report

 After seven years (in most cases), a negative mark and the related collections will disappear from your credit report.
-If the debt has gone unpaid for 7 years, then it can no longer legally remain on your credit report.
-Before the seven year mark, you must challenge this listing on your credit report to get it off.
+If the debt has gone unpaid for seven years, then it can no longer legally remain on your credit report.
+Before the seven-year mark, you must challenge this listing on your credit report to get it off.
 To see how long a negative item remains on your report, click here.